jinpf/LAN_Chat/README.md

 ##LAN_Chat

-GUI LAN Chat software written in Java
+GUI LAN Chat software written in Java, because it`s written with Java, so it can run on any platforms which support JVM.

 ###First Edition